pulp-platform/snitch_cluster/docs/ug/tutorial.md

+# Tutorial

+The following tutorial will guide you through the use of the Snitch cluster.
+You will learn how to develop, simulate, debug and benchmark software for the Snitch cluster architecture.

 <!---
 The following documentation is directly included from `../../target/snitch_cluster/README.md` -->
 {%
    include-markdown '../../target/snitch_cluster/README.md'
    comments=false
+   start="## Tutorial"
 %}

 ## Using Verilator with LLVM